EconometricInstitute/feb22012-programming-website/data/week3/1-interface-types.md

 }
 ```

-The benefit of declaring the `printValue` method such that it accepts a `GameValue` argument lies in the fact that it can be given objects of *any* class that implements the `GameValue` interface as input.
+The benefit of declaring the `printValue` method such that it accepts a `GameValue` argument lies in the fact that we can pass objects of *any* class that implements the `GameValue` interface as arguments.
 When we call the method with any object instantiated from a class that implements the `GameValue` interface, the method would function as desired.
 This avoids having to create many different methods for different
 types of casino games.